CowboyJet/rest_flask_python/CONTRIBUTING.md

 ## How to connect to database locally

-By default sqllite is used.
+By default SQLite is used.
-If you want to connect to for example a postgresql database, enter the database connection string in the .env file.
+If you want to connect to for example a Postgresql database, enter the database connection string in the .env file.
 See .env_example